Viewing Orangutans in the Wild

 - Visit local communities in orangutan habitat.
 This is one of the most important actions an ecotourist can take since sustainable travel and conservation rely on the participation of the local communities.
 The villages are stewards of their natural environment, so supporting their businesses, such as homestays, will encourage future protection of environmental resources.

 - Research and inquire about local conservation groups and their work.
 Some of the world’s most reputable orangutan conservation organizations are based in Indonesia and Malaysia.
 Some have also cultivated partnerships with ecotourism operations.
 Contact these NGOs with questions pertaining to orangutan experiences and, if relevant, participate in tours they have endorsed.
-In addition to these orangutan-specific organizations, the tourism conservation NGO, Sustainable Travel International, is another useful resource for those who wish to learn more about responsible travel.
+In addition to these orangutan-specific organizations, Sustainable Travel International, is another useful resource for those who wish to learn more about responsible travel.

 Orangutan Conservation NGOS

 - Borneo Orangutan Survival Foundation